xinan-nancy-chen/rOMT/README.md

 ![VisIt](VisIt.png)

-The paramters and instructions for running on the original large dataset can be found in getParams_original.m and the whole dataset can be available upon request at <xinan.chen@stonybrook.edu> or <helene.benveniste@yale.edu>.
+The above interface demonstrates the results from the original data.
+The paramters for running on the original large dataset can be found in the comment of ```getParams.m``` and the whole dataset is available upon request at <xinan.chen@stonybrook.edu> or <helene.benveniste@yale.edu>.